anvilistas/anvil-extras/docs/guides/modules/routing.rst

 Introduction
 ------------

-An Anvil app is a Single Page app.
-When the user navigates through the app pages the URL does not change.
+An Anvil app is a single page app.
+When the user navigates through the app's pages the URL does not change.
 The part of the URL before the `#` is used by the server to identify the app.
 The part following the `#`, is never sent to the server, and used only by the browser.